nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ## **Appendix: Planned Enhancements**

 1. The current keywords are case-sensitive.
-We plan to make keywords are not case-sensitive in the future iteration.
+We plan to make keywords not case-sensitive in the future iteration.